Battle of the Eastern Solomons: Actions on 25 August

 Believing that two U.S. carriers had been taken out of action with heavy damage, Tanaka's reinforcement convoy again headed toward Guadalcanal, and by 08:00 on 25 August they were within 150 nmi of their destination.
-At this time, Tanaka's convoy was joined by five destroyers which had shelled Henderson Field the night before, causing slight damage.
+At this time, Tanaka's convoy was joined by five destroyers(Mutsuki-class destroyers Mutsuki and Yayoi, Kagerou-class destroyers Kagerō and Isokaze, and Shiratsuyu-class destroyer Kawakaze) which had shelled Henderson Field the night before, causing slight damage.
 At 08:05, 18 U.S. aircraft from Henderson Field attacked Tanaka's convoy, causing heavy damage to Jintsu, killing 24 crewmen, and knocking Tanaka unconscious.
 The troop transport Kinryu Maru was also hit and eventually sank.
 Just as the destroyer Mutsuki pulled alongside Kinryu Maru to rescue her crew and embarked troops, she was attacked by four U.S. B-17s from Espiritu Santo, which landed five bombs on or around Mutsuki, sinking her immediately.
 An uninjured but shaken Tanaka transferred to the destroyer Kagerō, sent Jintsu back to Truk, and took the convoy to the Japanese base in the Shortland Islands.

 Both the Japanese and the U.S. elected to completely withdraw their warships from the area, ending the battle.
 The Japanese naval forces lingered near the northern Solomons, out of range of the U.S. aircraft based at Henderson Field, before finally returning to Truk on 5 September.